 Their Own Category:

 Matt Forney.
-A journalist of the “Manosphere” and writes about a lot regarding the alt-right.
+Writer, video game streamer, and sunday live streams.
 Some think he’s part troll and part sexist misogynist shitlord, but if you want to get to know him, chat with him at a meetup and you’ll see he’s one funny, insightful, and entertaining fellow.

 Southampton FC: I really enjoy watching the EPL and over the last several years Southampton has become my favorite club even though they are mid to top table club.
 Liverpool would be my second favorite.